buyallmemes/blog-api/posts/20240422-testing-guideline.md

 ### How to identify “fake” tests?

-* Try to break the test - If the only way to break the test is to delete some lines of code, it might be a fake test
+* Try to break the test — if the only way to break the test is to delete some lines of code, it might be a fake test

 * Vague argument matchers - screams fake